hydrogen2oxygen/Se/README.md

 ## Planned features
 - Generate HTML protocol for all tests
+- Create a INDEX inside the protocol and a overview of all fails and success
 - Online Server Application that (re)runs tests delivered inside a jar file (by syncing a git repo with JGit)